rubygarage/rubygarage.github.com/slides/circleci.markdown

 **Caching** is one of the most effective ways to make jobs faster on CircleCI by reusing the data from expensive fetch operations from previous jobs.

 A good example is package dependency managers such as Yarn, Bundler, or Pip.
-With dependencies restored from a cache, commands like yarn install will only need to download new dependencies, if any, and not redownload everything on every build.
+With dependencies restored from a cache, commands like yarn install will only need to download new dependencies, if any, and not re-download everything on every build.

 --